Roopak Saluja: BANG BANG

-In mid-2006, after graduating with an MBA from INSEAD, he set up a company called BANG BANG - India’s International Storytelling Company.
+In mid-2006, after graduating with an MBA from INSEAD, he set up a company called BANG BANG - India's International Storytelling Company.
 The AllWorld Network, ranked it at #2 on Top 25 fastest growing companies in India in 2010, across all sectors.

-BANG BANG has been South Asia’s leading producer of commercials and branded content since its inception.
+BANG BANG has been South Asia's leading producer of commercials and branded content since its inception.
 Having been in the business for almost decades, their clients and projects include the likes of Coldplay, Netflix, Ridley Scott Associates, Traktor, Partizan, Radical Media, AOI-PRO, Somesuch, Chelsea, Blink, Emirates, Ikea and many more.

-One of BANG BANG’s notable collaborations include a joint venture created with director Jim Sonzero, primarily focused on beauty, lifestyle and storytelling in July 2013.
-Its first project was a L’Oreal Fall Repair campaign with Bollywood actor Sonam Kapoor, and the company shot another spot for L’Oreal starring Aishwarya Rai.
+One of BANG BANG's notable collaborations include a joint venture created with director Jim Sonzero, primarily focused on beauty, lifestyle and storytelling in July 2013.
+Its first project was a L'Oréal Fall Repair campaign with Bollywood actor Sonam Kapoor, and the company shot another spot for L'Oreal starring Aishwarya Rai.

-BANG BANG was ranked #3 among the Top 5 Production Houses in India by advertising agency professionals in Brand Equity's Agency Reckoner 2014 list.
+In 2014, BANG BANG was ranked #3 among the Top 5 Production Houses in India by advertising agency professionals.
 The company ranked #4 amongst the Top 10 in the same list in 2019.

-The company is also a part of PSN (Production Service Network), an association of the world’s top production service companies in each territory.
+The company is also a part of PSN (Production Service Network), an association of the world's top production service companies in each territory.